riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 This cookbook shows how to setup Aternity Java APM agent auto-instrumentation on a Java app.

-The demo app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices), we also use to app in [Cookbook 102](../102-opentelemetry-spring-demo-app).
+The demo app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices), same app used in the [Cookbook 102: OpenTelemetry quickstart](../102-opentelemetry-spring-demo-app).
 The app is composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API.

 Here, the [Aternity APM](https://www.aternity.com/apm) agent is injected in each service, enabling automatic instrumentation and performance monitoring.